Representability of Flag Matroids: Introduction

 Matroids were introduced in the 1930s as a combinatorial abstraction of the notion of linear independence in vector spaces.
 Their conception is often attributed to a 1935 paper of Whitney~\cite{whitney1935abstract} but they were also contemporaneously developed by Nakasawa~\cite{nishimura2009lost}.
 Since then, matroid theory has developed into a rich area of combinatorics with deep relevance in many seemingly unrelated areas ranging from optimization to algebraic geometry.
 Much research within matroid theory has been motivated by the search for elegant combinatorial descriptions of graphic and representable matroids.
 In broad terms, the goal of this paper is to expand that line of research into a generalization called \emph{flag matroids}.

 Just as a matroid is a combinatorial abstraction of a linear subspace of a vector space, a flag matroid is a combinatorial abstraction of a sequence of nested linear subspaces of a vector space.
 Flag matroids are typically defined to be a sequence of matroids on the same ground set satisfying a particular compatibility condition.
 They also have other equivalent cryptomorphic definitions~\cite{borovik2003coxeter}.
 Our first contribution is a new cryptomorphic axiom system for flag matroids in terms of what we call \emph{feasible sets}, borrowing terminology and ideas from the theory of greedoids.
-We then characterize representability for uniform flag matroids, and give forbidden-minor classifications for full flag matroids that are $\mathbb{F}_2$-representable and $\mathbb{F}_3$-representable.
+We then characterize representability for uniform flag matroids, and give forbidden-minor classifications for full flag matroids that are $\mathbb{F}_2$-representable, $\mathbb{F}_3$-representable, and regular.
+We then provide equivalent characterizations for regular full flag matroids.

 Flag matroids were first studied in the 1960s and 70s as sequences of strong maps in~\cite{higgs1968strong,kennedy1975majors,cheung1976combinatorial,kung1977core}.
 They have connections to the K-theory of flag varieties~\cite{cameron2017flag,dinu2021k,jarra2024flag} and have a rich interplay with other combinatorial structures~\cite{de2007natural,benedetti2024lattice,benedetti2019quotients,fujishige2022compression}. \emph{Gaussian elimination greedoids}, also called \emph{Gauss greedoids}, are a class of flag matroids that have been studied in the greedoid theory literature~\cite{greedoids} and were recently shown~\cite{grinberg2021greedoid,grinberga2020bhargava} to have relevance to Barghava's theory of P-orderings~\cite{bhargava1997p}.
 A matroid lift is a particular kind of flag matroid that is of fundamental importance in matroid theory itself~(see e.g.~\cite[Chapter~7]{oxley}) and has recently been used to study matroid representability~\cite{bernstein2024matroid} and rigidity theory~\cite{bernstein2022generic,clinch2021abstract}.